 Well, we are all done-and-dusted for 2018, apart from the John Furnival Exhibition which continues until mid-June.
 The festival committee will be meeting in a few weeks to review this year’s festival and formulate plans for next year, so, if you have any suggestions for events at future festivals, now is the time to put them forward at firstname.lastname@example.org

 We expect the 2019 festival to take place in the week leading up to the late-May bank holiday weekend.

 We were pleased to see so many people at this year’s festival events, especially on sunny Festival Saturday when there was the alternative attraction of a Royal Wedding taking place.
 There are pictures on our Gallery page.

 Remember that we use the secure PayPal shopping cart for ticket sales – you do not share any financial information with the Nailsworth Festival when you book.
-You do not need a PayPal account to purchase tickets as major credit and debit cards are accepted.
+You do not need a PayPal account to purchase tickets as major credit and debit cards are accepted by PayPal.
 Of course, if you do have a PayPal account, the checkout process will be much faster.